ZestfulJX/COB-GS/README.md

 Noting the need for fair comparison, we provide [masks](https://drive.google.com/drive/folders/1mMwj1510hb0PMEnxjUpzIDe2N3EL2PUF?usp=sharing) obtained on the [NVOS dataset](https://jason718.github.io/nvos/) based on points prompts.
 Under our project, just put them under the ```./output``` folder and skip ```Extract masks based on text prompt```.
 Finally different scenes are evaluated in ```eval/eval_NVOS.py```

+We provide code for measuring the visual quality of textures using [CLIP-IQA](https://github.com/IceClear/CLIP-IQA), along with our [visual results](https://drive.google.com/drive/folders/1YVttRg2nskuTCZjobtMu1uiFuPXyISNa?usp=drive_link). but it is important to note that this is only an expedient solution.
+The reason is that acquiring the real textures of segmented targets is challenging.
+If you are interested, please stay tuned for our follow-up work.
 ### TODO List
+- [✅]  Provide demo and more visualizations.
 - [  ]  Update efficient multi-object segmentation.
 - [  ]  Update efficient texture optimizations.
-- [ ]  Provide demo and more visualizations.

 ## Citation
 *If you find this project helpful for your research, please consider citing the report and giving a ⭐.*